Design & Technology Education MDTechEd

 Programme structure

-- Years 1 to 4 consist of core technology and education subjects plus school experience.
-There is an exit point at the end of year 4 where students can leave with a secondary teaching qualification (Bachelor of Technology with Secondary Education) if they do not wish to complete the integrated Masters programme in year 5.
+This is is a five-year programme: years 1 to 4 consist of core technology and education subjects plus school experience.
+There is an exit point at the end of year 4 where students can leave with a secondary teaching qualification (Bachelor of Technology with Secondary Education).
+However, in order to attain a Master of Education qualification, you would need to complete the fifth year of study.

 Years 1 and 2

 You will study subjects including technology craft, design, graphics, electronics, mechanics and mathematics.
-In addition, there will be also be a focus on learning theory and teaching.
+In addition, there will be a focus on learning theory and teaching.

 Years 3 and 4

-In years 3 and 4 you will further develop your skills across a range of technology courses by exploring themes such as technology and society, materials and sustainable resources.
-In year 4, you will select an elective study in either Advanced 3D design or Engineering systems & robotics.
+In years 3 and 4 you will further develop your skills and understanding across a range of technology courses by exploring themes such as technology and society, materials and sustainable resources.
+In year 4, you will select an elective study in subjects such as Advanced 3D design or Engineering systems & robotics.
 You will also undertake a final-year project that will develop your skills in practitioner enquiry.
+You have the Option to graduate at this point and leave with a secondary teaching qualification (Bachelor of Technology with Secondary Education), gaining entry to a probationary teaching year.

 Year 5